ibm-cloud-docs/satellite/ts-locations/ts-location-healthcheck.md

 * The hosts are behind a firewall that blocks traffic to or from {{site.data.keyword.cloud_notm}}.

 {: tsResolve}
+To troubleshoot the health check for the Link endpoint:

 1. Verify that the automated health check endpoint for your location is enabled.
   1. From the [{{site.data.keyword.satelliteshort}} console](https://cloud.ibm.com/satellite/locations){: external}, click the name of your location.
   2. From the **Link endpoints** tab, verify that the **Status** for the endpoint in the format `satellite-healthcheck-<location_ID>` is toggled to **Enabled**.